pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 - `toolbar.icons = { ID.NEW, ID.OPEN, ...
 ID.SEPARATOR, ...}`: set the order of the buttons in the toolbar.
 - `toolbar.iconsize = nil`: set the size of the icons in the toolbar.
 Only two sizes are currently supported: `16` and `24` pixels.
-**Starting from 1.11+** the default size for icons is 24 pixels on MacOS or on screens 1500+ pixels wide; all the other configurations are using 16 pixel icons.
+**Starting from 1.11+** the default size for icons is 24 pixels on macOS or on screens 1500+ pixels wide; all the other configurations are using 16 pixel icons.
 You can still set the values to `16` or `24` as desired.

 The icon used may **refer to the existing image** file by name (`"FILE-OPEN"`) or to `wx.wxBitmap` object; see this plugin for an [example on how to create a toolbar bitmap](https://github.com/pkulchenko/ZeroBranePackage/blob/master/maketoolbar.lua).